Sharks' Yaroslav Askarov: Tending twine Saturday

-Askarov will protect the home net versus Calgary on Saturday, according to Sheng Peng of San Jose Hockey Now.
+Askarov will protect the home net against New Jersey on Saturday, per Max Miller of NHL.com.

-Askarov is coming off a 20-save effort in a 4-3 loss to Vancouver on Monday.
-He has surrendered 11 goals on 121 shots en route to a 1-1-2 record with the Sharks this season.
-Calgary ranks 25th in the league with 2.71 goals per game in 2024-25.
+Askarov is coming off a 24-save performance in Thursday's 2-1 win over Tampa Bay.
+He has a 2-2-2 record with a 2.35 GAA and a .921 save percentage through six NHL appearances this season.
+New Jersey is tied for 10th in the league with 3.22 goals per game in 2024-25.

 More News